GSA OLM Explained: Rules, 2026 Updates, and Contractor Requirements

 If you buy something to resell as part of your solution, that’s OLM.
 If you spend money to get the work done, that’s ODC.

-OLM vs Open Market Items: What’s the Difference?
+OLM vs Non-MAS (Open-Market): What’s the Difference?

 Here’s another comparison that trips people up.
 OLM and Open Market Items sound similar.
 They’re actually quite different: